chopinrlz/powerpass/docs/usage.md

 3. Using the `Write-PowerPassSecret` cmdlet, write the credentials into the locker using a distinct `Title` to recall them later.
 4. Close PowerShell and log off.

+For detailed instructions on how to store and retrieve Active Directory Domain credentials with PowerPass, please see the [Domain Credentials](https://chopinrlz.github.io/powerpass/domain-credentials) article.
 Now that you have credentials in your locker, you can use them in your script.
 ### Update your Script
 1. Open your script in your favorite PowerShell editor.